 Unfortunately, this is a more realistic scenario of how software systems are used in many businesses.

 - Joe buys a great prospect tracking system.

 - Mary invests in a fantastic order entry system.

 - George chooses the best production software on the market.

-- Susan bought her packing and shipping system from the company that manufacturers her scale.
+- Susan buys her packing and shipping system from the company that manufactures her scale.

 - Frank in accounting selects the same general ledger and invoicing system he used in his old job.

 - Mary’s department has to rekey the same prospect information Joe’s department already entered when a prospect places the first order.

 - George’s department has to enter the same orders as Mary’s department so items can be managed in the production system.

 - Susan’s department has to enter all the customers, orders, and products so the shipping system can create packing labels and handle shipping.